axtk/react-keenstore/README.md

 ## Persistent local state

-A store can also act as:
+Maintaining local state of a component with the React's `useState()` hook is commonplace and works fine for many cases, but it has its downsides in the popular scenarios:

+- the updated state from `useState()` is lost whenever the component unmounts, and
+- setting the state in an asynchronous callback after the component gets unmounted causes an error that requires extra handling.

+Both of these issues can be addressed by using a store created outside of the component instead of `useState()`.
+Such a store doesn't have to be shared with other components (although it's also possible) and it will act as:

 - local state persistent across remounts, and
 - unmount-safe storage for asynchronously fetched data.

-Maintaining local state of a component with the React's `useState()` hook is commonplace and works fine for many cases, but it has its downsides:

-- the updated state from `useState()` is lost whenever the component unmounts, and
-- setting the state in an asynchronous callback after the component gets unmounted causes an error that requires extra handling.

-Both of these issues can be addressed by using a store declared outside of the component instead of `useState()`.
-Such a store doesn't have to be shared with other components (although it's also possible).

 ```diff
 + const itemStore = new Store();